 BEST TWO-PAIR DRYER

-For couples that enjoy winter sports or one person who often has both wet boots and gloves, it is really worth it to buy a device that can dry four items at once.
-That’s exactly what the LAVIEAIR Boot Dryer does.
-The 250-watt heating coil and motor force warm air up through the arms to dry damp boots and gloves in approximately two hours.
+For couples who enjoy winter sports or one person who often has both wet boots and gloves, it is really worth buying a device that can dry four items at once.
+That’s exactly what the NANANA Boot Dryer does.
+The 200-watt heating coil and motor force warm air up through the arms to dry damp boots and gloves in as little as 60 minutes.
 Soaked garments will take slightly longer, although the longest the device will run for is 180 minutes.
-This dryer is safe to use on a large variety of materials, from neoprene to leather, thanks to the fact that it blows warm air instead of hot air.
-As an added bonus, it’s fairly compact and lightweight for a boot dryer, so it’s easy enough to move from room to room or store it away when you don’t need it.
+This dryer is safe to use on a large variety of materials, from neoprene to leather.
+As an added bonus, it’s fairly compact and lightweight for a boot dryer, so it’s easy to transport from place to place, room to room or simply keep it stored away when you don’t need it.